FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 To ensure that we are updating the user currently logged in, we extract the token from our server which is done by making a **POST** request to the `oauth/introspect` endpoint; this is similar to what we did in the `user` route.

 Once this request is successful, we make a **PATCH** request to `/api/user/registration` API.
-If you go through the [User Registration docs](https://fusionauth.io/docs/v1/tech/apis/registrations#update-a-user-registration), you will find that this API accepts both **PUT** and **PATCH** requests but here we are using **PATCH** since we only want to update a single part of the resource and **PATCH** will merge the request parameters into the existing object.
+If you go through the [User Registration docs](https://fusionauth.io/docs/v1/tech/apis/registrations#update-a-user-registration), you will find that this API accepts both **PUT** and **PATCH** requests but here we are using **PATCH** since we only want to update a single part of the user registration object and **PATCH** will merge the request parameters into the existing object.

 The `data` to send is stored inside the `registration` object which takes it value from `req.body`.
 This `registration` represents a user's association with an application.
 The `data` attribute allows us to store arbitrary data related to a user's registration in an application.

-We will be sending user data from our Vue app to the Express server via JSON in the body of a **POST** HTTP message.
+We are using **PATCH** in communicating from Express to FusionAuth, but we will be sending user data from our Vue app to the Express server via JSON in the body of a **POST** HTTP message.

 ## Setting user data from Vue